-The Board of Trustees has established two Committees.
-Each committee, attended by all Trustees, has its own terms of reference detailing the responsibilities and to the Head Teacher (The Accounting Officer).
+The Board of Directors has established two committees.
+Each committee, attended by all Directors, has its own terms of reference detailing their responsibilities to the Academy and to the Head Teacher (The Accounting Officer).

-The terms of reference and meeting frequency for each Committee is reviewed and approved by the Board of Trustees annually.
+The terms of reference and meeting frequency for each committee is reviewed and approved by the Board of Directors annually.
 The Academy has an approved Financial Handbook which details the Academy's authorised spending limits, and this is reviewed annually.